-After warming up, you might increase the intensity for 30 seconds and then resume your normal pace.
-The next burst of more intense activity may last two to three minutes.
+After warming up for a few minutes, you might increase the intensity for 30 seconds and then resume your normal pace.
+Finish with a cool-down.
 How much you pick up the pace, how often and for how long is up to you.

 If you're working toward a specific fitness goal, you may want to take a more scientific approach.
-A personal trainer or other expert can help you time the intensity and duration of your intervals — which may include movement patterns similar to those you'll use during your sport or activity — based on your target heart rate, the ability of your heart and lungs to deliver oxygen to your muscles (peak oxygen intake), and other factors.
+A personal trainer or other expert can help you time the intensity and duration of your intervals — which may include movement patterns similar to those you'll use during your sport or activity.
+The trainer may time the intervals based on factors such as your target heart rate and the ability of your heart and lungs to deliver oxygen to your muscles (peak oxygen intake).

-- Weston M, et al. Effects of low-volume high-intensity interval training (HIT) on fitness in adults: A meta-analysis of controlled and non-controlled trials.
-Sports Medicine.
-2014;44:1005.
+- Cao M, et al. Effects of high-intensity interval training versus moderate-intensity continuous training on cardiorespiratory fitness in children and adolescents: A meta-analysis.
+2019; doi:10.3390/ijerph16091533.

 - Machado AF, et al. High-intensity interval training using whole-body exercises: Training recommendations and methodological overview.
 2019; doi:10.1111/cpf.12433.